Getting Started with Erlang

 hello.hello_world ), and specify the application’s module and function:

 After that you’ll be able to run your application via the main menu (, the toolbar , or a even a shortcut Ctrl+Shift+F10.

 Once you have a run/debug configuration, you can also debug your application via the main menu (, the toolbar , or a shortcut Shift+F9:

 Running Eunit tests

 Running Eunit tests is similar to running an application, but needs a different run/debug configuration, created against the stub Erlang Eunit:

 Running Rebar commands is also possible right from the IDE – with the help of the Erlang Rebar run/debug configuration:

 Note that if your Rebar commands run tests, you can use a Erlang Rebar Eunit run/debug configuration to see test results in a Test Runner.

 Learning IntelliJ IDEA

 IntelliJ IDEA is a Java IDE in the first place, however it’s also a platform and IDE for other languages, such as Erlang, Python, Ruby, PHP, and many other.
-To learn more about IntelliJ IDEA, it’s worth checking out the section Discover IntelliJ IDEA and watch the Video Tutorials.
+To learn more about IntelliJ IDEA, it’s worth checking out the section IntelliJ IDEA overview and watch the Video Tutorials.